 Skip to main content

-Varicent ELT Help Center
+Varicent ELT Assistant

 Split columns

 The Split columns tool only works on text columns.
-You can use this tool in either the standard pipe or big pipe.
+You can use this tool in either the standard pipe or the big pipe.

 Input